citsystems/jsify/docs/_sources/using_dictionaries.rst.txt

 Using Jsified Dictionaries
 ==========================

-The Jsify library allows you to work with dictionaries in a more flexible and dynamic way by converting them into `JsonDict` instances, which are specialized versions of `JsonObject`.
+The Jsify library allows you to work with dictionaries in a more flexible and dynamic way by converting them into `Dict` instances, which are specialized versions of `Object`.
 These jsified dictionaries enable attribute-style access to their keys and provide a more intuitive interface for manipulating nested data structures.
-However, to avoid potential naming collisions that could arise from adding methods directly to these JSON-like objects, some dictionary manipulation functions are implemented separately as standalone functions rather than as methods of `JsonDict`.
+However, to avoid potential naming collisions that could arise from adding methods directly to these JSON-like objects, some dictionary manipulation functions are implemented separately as standalone functions rather than as methods of `Dict`.

 **Creating and Using Jsified Dictionaries:**

-To create a jsified dictionary, you can use the `jsify` function, which converts a standard Python dictionary into a `JsonDict`.
+To create a jsified dictionary, you can use the `jsify` function, which converts a standard Python dictionary into a `Dict`.
 This allows you to access dictionary keys as if they were attributes of an object.

 **Example:**